-This feature enables all USB ports/devices.
-The options are Disabled and Enabled.
-(If set to Enabled, EHCI Controller 1 and Controller 2 will appear.)
+Select Enabled to enable all onboard USB devices.
+The options are Enabled and Disabled.
+When set to enabled, EHCI Controller 1 and 2 will appear below.

-EHCI Controller 1/EHCI Controller 2 (Available when All USB Devices is set to Enabled)
+EHCI Controller 1/ EHCI Controller 2

-Select Enabled to enable EHCI (Enhanced Host Controller Interface) Controller 1 or Controller 2.
-The options are Disabled and Enabled.
+Select Enabled to enable Enhanced Host Interface (EHCI) Controller 1 or Controller 2 to improve overall platform performance.
+The options are Enabled and Disabled.